-If you need one, this Hoss Stirrup Hoe is ready to transform your garden!
+If you need one, a Hoss Stirrup hoe is ready to transform your garden!

 If I’ve convinced you to get a stirrup hoe, here’s a well-loved, American-made product you can depend on.
 The blade is already sharpened on both sides so you can use it immediately.

 The handle is waxed to prevent it from splintering and cracking over time.
 Hoss claims that this is the sturdiest stirrup hoe there is — whether or not that’s true, customers say it’s sturdy.